-Volunteers/Visitors
+Volunteers & Visitors

-Volunteers are invaluable in helping to meet the needs of students and staff.
+Volunteers are an invaluable asset in helping to meet the needs of students and staff.
+However it is imperative that faculty and staff know who is present in the building and possibly around students at all times, and that we always maximize and not interfere with instructional time.
 All volunteers and visitors must report to the Front Office upon entering the building.
 Visitors will be allowed to conduct business or visit classrooms as authorized by the Policy below.
-While we welcome visitors, the regular school program must continue, so please do NOT expect the teacher to hold a conference with you at this time.
-In addition, we request that younger siblings are not taken to the classrooms when volunteering because of the interference on teaching and learning.
+While we welcome visitors, the regular school program must continue, so please do NOT place demands on teachers for conferences, etc. during instructional time.
+In addition, we request that younger siblings/children are not taken to the classrooms when volunteering because of the interference with teaching and learning.